jimbateson/jamesbateson.co.uk/src/articles/playing-with-gsap-timelines.md

 ### Properties and callbacks

 As well as the defaults object, timelines have their own set of properties you can apply.
-There are quite a few, so be sure to [read through them out here](https://greensock.com/docs/v3/GSAP/Timeline#h3-special-properties-and-callbacks).
+There are quite a few, so be sure to [read through them all here](https://greensock.com/docs/v3/GSAP/Timeline#h3-special-properties-and-callbacks).
 However, here are a few that I can see being useful:

 * `onComplete` - a function that should run when the timeline animation has completed
 * `onRepeat` - same as above but run on each repeat